Mirror Therapy +Metronome

 Mirror therapy is a research-supported technique that uses visual stimuli of your unaffected arm to improve function of your affected arm.
 Mirror therapy tricks your brain into thinking your affected arm is moving the same way as your unaffected arm.
 As you progress through mirror therapy, your brain creates new pathways which become more permanent and allow for improved movement of your affected arm.
-It is most helpful to work with an occupational therapist to learn a mirror therapy protocol.
+Working with an occupational therapist to learn a mirror therapy protocol is most helpful.

 For more information about mirror therapy and how it works, view the video below: